 Jewelry – Jajir, Thawk, Pauji, Uttarai, Mund, Sut (Hasuli) Dhagul, Jhumuk, Phuli, Habel, Guloband.
 In the culture of Uttarakhand, Nath (large ring worn on left nostril) plays a dominant role.
 Nath is an import part of the Kumaoni woman’s traditional attire.

-Garhwali is the main spoken language which originates from Hindi.
+Garhwali is the main spoken language that originates from Hindi.
 Kumaoni and Garhwali dialects of Central Pahari are spoken in Kumaon and Garhwal region respectively.
 Jaunsari and Bhotiya dialects are also spoken by tribal communities in the west and north respectively.
 The urban population, however, converses mostly in Hindi.

 The main staple food is wheat, while Uttarakhand traditional food is Arsha, Rotan and Gughuti, Buckwheat (locally called Madua or Jhingora), Desi Ghee, Dubuk, Chains, Kap, Chutkani, Sei, Paliyo, Bhatiya, Dubuk, Gulgula, Kadhi(Jhoi or Jholi).
-Arsha is popular in Garhwal division and Rotan popular in Uttarakhand Pouri districts and Gughuti is famous in Kumauni division.
+Arsha is popular in the Garhwal division and Rotan popular in Uttarakhand Pouri districts and Gughuti is famous in the Kumauni division.
 Along with veg people eat non-veg too.
 Mustard Oil and Desi Ghee are used in cooking food.
 While Bal Mithai is a popular sweet while other sweets are Swal, Khajur, Arsa, Mishri, Gatta, and Gulgulas.